 Now let’s move this whole dynamic into the Enneagram world, where a lot of the time we are attempting to describe, or understand, different categories.
 Our current times call for snippets, sound-bites, memes, and keywords — and so all these things are produced, either in efforts to distinguish yourself as a teacher with something short, snappy, and to the point, or to make others’ descriptions easily digestible, or just to inform.
 In one list, we might read that Threes compare themselves to others a lot.
 In another, we read that Fours are the masters of comparison, inevitably raising discussion about who is right and who is wrong.
 In one meme, connection is used to describe aspects of the sexual instinct; in another context, the same word is used in the description of social adaptation, possibly accompanied by a contemptuous sneer in the general direction of anyone using it in the former way.
 And so on and so forth.
 And this happens in an online climate, where response-times are short, tempers quickly run high, people compete to be “right”, and the old-fashioned, heart-informed set of eyes is not the norm.

 “Do you want to be right, or do you want to understand?”

-The old question, “Do you want to be right or do you want to be happy?” springs to mind, only with a slight twist.
+The old question, “Do you want to be right or do you want to be happy?” springs to mind, only with this slight twist.
 Because to a large extent I think it is our urge to “be right” that trips up the curiosity that might have otherwise lead to actual understanding; true communication, target than just “talking at” each other.